-Even in a year like 2019, when there is no presidential or mid-term election, there is plenty of voting going on.
-There are gubernatorial elections, mayoral elections, and aldermanic elections across the United States.
+The election year of 2020 is coming fast, and the time is now to teach your kids about the crucial importance of voting and making their voice heard.
 The problem is too few young people between 18 and 29 years old vote in these off-year elections.
-You can begin […]Read More 10 Great Children’s Books to Teach Your Kids About Voting, Civics, and Democracy
+You can begin to change that in the future […]Read More 10 Great Children’s Books to Teach Your Kids About Voting, Civics, and Democracy

 The national mid-term elections may have passed, but that doesn’t mean there won’t be voting in the United States in 2019.
 There is, for example, a Chicago run-off election for mayor in April.
 Charlotte, Dallas, and San Francisco also have municipal elections this year.
 Kentucky, Louisiana, and Mississippi have gubernatorial elections.
 Plus, the 2020 primary […]Read More 11 Simple Ways to Teach Your Kids About Elections, Democracy, and Making Their Voices Heard